Helen Caldwell Day Riley: Conversion to Catholicism

-When she was a student nurse, she encountered the Catholic faith when trained to baptize dead and dying babies born to Catholic parents.
-When she was briefly hospitalized with appendicitis, a hospital chaplain, Fr.
+When she was a student nurse, she encountered the Catholic faith when she was trained to baptize dead and dying babies born to Catholic parents.
+During a time when she was briefly hospitalized with tonsillitis, a hospital chaplain, Fr.
 Francis Meenan, asked if she wanted to become Catholic, and she said yes.
 After the birth of her son, whom she left with her mother while she finished school, she moved back to New York and volunteered at the Mott Street house of hospitality, sponsored by Servant of God Dorothy Day and Peter Maurin via the Catholic Worker.
-She sang, and was part of a group of young people whom Dorothy Day said formed an apostolate and "managed to have a grand time."
+She sang, and was part of a group of young people whom Dorothy Day wrote of in The Catholic Worker, saying they formed a lay apostolate and "managed to have a grand time."